orbbec/OrbbecSDK-dev/examples/3.advanced.post_processing/README.md

 ## Code overview

-1. Get the device and sensor, and get the list of recommended filters for the sensor
+1. Get the device and sensor, and create the list of recommended filters for the sensor

     ```cpp
         auto device     = pipe.getDevice();
         auto sensor     = device->getSensor(OB_SENSOR_DEPTH);
-        auto filterList = sensor->getRecommendedFilters();
+        auto filterList = sensor->createRecommendedFilters();
     ```

 2. The filter operation.